NNDK19000U Topics in Philosophy of Mathematical Practice

 - Type of assessment

 - Written assignmentTake-home assignment consisting of four small exercises posted during the on-line part of the course and a written project to be produced during the on-campus part of the course and in the following week.
-All five parts of the assignment must be handed in no later than 30 August 2019.
+All five parts of the assignment must be handed in no later than friday in examination week 2021.
 The assignment will be assessed as a collected whole.

 - Exam registration requirements